Credit Counseling Services Help You Succeed

 If a debt management program ends up being your best option then your credit counselor can also help you enroll in the program.
 They can tell you how much you’ll pay on the program and how long it should take versus what it would typically take on your own.

 So if you’re struggling to get ahead of your debt, we can help.
 Call Consolidated Credit today for a free debt evaluation with a certified credit counselor.
 Together we can find the best solution so you can finally beat your problems with debt.

-    In simple terms it’s a free service that helps you identify the right debt solutions for your needs.
-Every financial situation is different, so there are a number of factors that play into the challenges you face.
-Unraveling those factors to find the core issues causing your current debt problems is where certified credit counselors really excel.
+In simple terms it’s a free service that helps identify the right debt solution for your needs.
+Every financial situation is different and there are several factors that play into the challenges you face.
+Unraveling those factors to find the core issues causing your debt problems is what certified credit counselors do.

-    The initial consultation with your counselor is nothing more than an investigative session into your financial situation.
-You and the counselor look at your current budget, debt and credit to see where you stand and to identify which solutions may apply in your situation.
-The point is not to drive you to one particular solution, but to point you in the right direction you need to go.
+The initial consultation is nothing more than an investigative session into your finances.
+You and the counselor look at your budget, debt and credit to see where you stand and to identify which solutions may work in your situation.
+The goal is not to drive you into one particular solution, but to find the solution that’s the best fit.

-    With nonprofit credit counseling services, that initial consultation is always free.
-Following that session, if it turns out a debt management program really is your best solution then you’ll continue to work with your credit counselor to get out of debt.
-Otherwise, they’ll simply direct you on where you need to go and you can get moving to find the help you need.
+With nonprofit credit counseling services this initial consultation is always free.
+Following the session, if it turns out a debt management program really is your best option then you can continue to work with the counselor to get out of debt.
+Otherwise, they will direct you on where you need to go so you can get the help you need.

 How it works once you enroll

 Following your first credit counseling session, you should have a clear path to financial stability.
 If your challenges with debt revolve around credit cards, then the solution you need may involve enrolling in a debt management program.

 A debt management program is a form of assisted debt consolidation because it allows you to roll multiple unsecured debts into a single monthly payment at the lowest interest rate possible…